grondilu/openssl/README.md

+## Status

+**THIS REPO IS NOT MAINTAINED ANYMORE.**

+It is only left public for informative purpose.
+The license still applies, though.

+## Description

 Perl6 interface to OpenSSL.
 So far only digests (SSL::Digest).

 Digests supported include md2, md4, md5, sha0, sha1, sha2 variants (as sha224,